DD2480-Group-18/Continuous-Integration/README.md

 3. Build and run the CI server with `npm run build` followed by `npm run start`.

-3. Pushing changes onto remote from a local branch will trigger the webhook, which will send a POST request to the CI server.
+4. Pushing changes onto remote from a local branch will trigger the webhook, which will send a POST request to the CI server.
 The CI server will pull the changes from that branch, build the latest revision, and try to run the CI steps defined in `.ci.json`.

 ## 1.4 Statement of contributions

-Adam: Everything docker-related, README.md, pair programming with Zino.
+Adam: Everything README.md, pair programming with Zino, endpoint test, logging.

 Zino: Most of the CI server implementation.
 Also commit check handling, endpoints with views, file handling, documentation and most tests.

+Oskar: ci-tests, pair programming with Adam.

 #### Something we are proud of